superalgorithm/superalgorithm-cli/readme.md

 ### 4. Initialize New Project

-Use this option to initialize a new project with:
+Use this option to initialize a new project from the starter template:

-- base_images/: Base Docker images and global configs
+- base_images/: Base Docker images and global configs are stored here.
+Create a config.yaml file inside base_images/default and store your global configs here (API keys etc. you want to use across your different strategies).
-- common/: Shared code across strategies
+- common/: Shared code and files used across strategies
 - superalgos/: Individual trading strategies
-  - Each strategy has its own Dockerfile and configs
+  - Each strategy has its own Dockerfile and requirements.txt for granular control
-  - Configs are merged automatically:
+  - main.py is the entry point for your strategy
+  - superalgos/configs: create one or more yaml files configuring your strategy.
+These configs are extending base_images/default/config.yaml:

 ```yaml
 # Global config (base_images/default/config.yaml)